 Student Government Elections

 SGA is the official voice of the student body.
 The Association encourages self-government, promotes responsibility, loyalty, and cooperation among students, faculty, and the administration.
 The Student Government Executive Board consists of a President, Vice President, Student Trustee and Vice Presidents of Communications, Finance, Academics, and Culture/Inclusion.
-We are excited to host the Student Government elections for the 2020/2021 Academic Year.
+We are excited to announce our Student Government Executive Board for the 2020/2021 Academic Year.

 Hi, My name is Gabriela (Gaby) Garcia, and I'm in my third semester at NSCC studying.
 I am currently studying History.
 In the future, I plan to specialize in European History.
 While studying at NSCC, I have been a part of MASSPIRG, Environmental Club and STEM Club.
 At NSCC I have felt welcomed and have enjoyed my student experience.